 Welcome to the next installment of our interview series where folks share their thoughts about Big Travel with Small Money!

 Jung writes LeeFamilyTravel to share travel tips and hints with readers who love to travel with their families.

 How and when did you start collecting miles and points?

 My 1st foray into miles and points was in September 2002.
 Before then, I did not have any accounts with any airlines nor hotels.
 It took some arm-twisting from some co-workers for me to open my 1st loyalty account, American Airlines.

 Until then, I was content to travel and not accrue any loyalty points and miles.
-What kick-started my points and miles collection was the 100,000 mile Chase British Airways card offer in 2007 (this offer is not currently available).
+What kick-started my points and miles collection was the 100,000 mile Chase British Airways Visa Signature Card offer in 2007 (this offer is not currently available).

 Once I was approved for that card, I started reading some of the miles and points bloggers, such as the Frugal Travel Guy.
 Today, my wife and I collectively have over 3 million miles and points across various airline and hotel programs.